dunkelziffer/fusion/docs/user/explanation.md

 ---

-## The roads not taken (and one we're still tempted by)
+## The roads not taken

-Two ideas were explored and set aside for a time.
-One — operator sugar — has since been reintroduced; the other remains a road not taken.
-Both are documented in the design doc.
+Some ideas were explored and set aside for future experiments or a different language.

-**Operator sugar** *(reintroduced)*. `a + b` desugars to `[a, b] | @OP.sum`.
-We rolled this back early to keep the core honest, then added it once the semantics settled (reference §2.7, design §5.6).
-It is a pure ergonomics layer; it changes nothing underneath.

 **Destructuring functions.** The tantalizing one.
 Since a function literal is visibly a list of `pattern => output` clauses, could we pattern-match *on a function*, taking